Anson-Mah/AP-Physics-1/The Nature of Science and Physics/Physical Quantities and Units.md

 * Be able to write units in scientific notation

 ## Definitions
-* Fundamental Units - Length, Mass, Time, and Electric Charge
+* Fundamental Units - Units that can only be expressed relative to the procedure used to measure them.
+These units are Length, Mass, Time, and Electric Charge.
 * Derived Unit - Units that can be expressed as a combination of fundamental units

 ## SI Units